Why Choose Cedars-Sinai Marina del Rey Hospital for Urinary Obstruction Treatment?

 Urinary obstruction can be prevented by treating its underlying causes.
 Most people often hold back urine for an extended duration.
 This should be avoided as it causes weakness of the bladder muscles due to overstretching.
 You should urinate around 4 to 6 times a day to maintain normal functions of your bladder.
 Retention of urine for prolonged hours may cause deposition of stones, which may lead to urinary obstruction, over a period of time.

-For any questions, information or guidance related to urinary obstruction, consult our specialty-trained, skilled urologic surgeons at Marina Del Rey Hospital.
+For any questions, information or guidance related to urinary obstruction, consult our specialty-trained, skilled urologic surgeons at Cedars-Sinai Marina del Rey Hospital.